 Another learning problem can arise because many schools use the cheaper paperback version of the CPM books which are split into two volumes.
 The index is in the second of two books, and the student may not have book 2 during the first part of the year.
 Only the hardback version is a single volume.
 Lack of an index makes it difficult to look up particular concepts when one is “stuck.”

 Critique of the Self-discovery Methodology

 Finally, and the most important learning issue in my opinion, the self-discovery method tends to work better on easier concepts such as Algebra 1.
 As one moves up the math hierarchy and ideas become more complex, self-discovery becomes increasingly time-consuming and inefficient.

 I think this was a major reason why the CPM precalculus experiment at Aragon failed, and why at least one of the teachers had to revert to lecturing.

 In fact I presented the teachers at Aragon with an article from an American Federation of Teachers journal critiquing “self-discovery” methods when I met with them early in the 2014-2015.
 I warned them early in the school year, first by emails and then in a face-to-face meeting with math department staff, the principal, and a vice-principal, that the CPM experiment was in grave danger of running off the rails.
 I believe the principal had evidence of this too, which is one reason why the meeting took place.
 The precalculus students that I tutored that year were clearly struggling significantly more than in years past when a traditional textbook was used.

-The article I gave Aragon staff was the in Spring 2012 issue of American Educator, vol. 36, no. 1 and it was a through review of numerous educational research studies including academic references.
+The article I gave Aragon staff was in the Spring 2012 issue of American Educator, vol. 36, no. 1, and it was a through review of numerous educational research studies including academic references.
 The article concluded:

 Research has provided overwhelming evidence that, for everyone but experts, partial guidance during instruction is significantly less effective than full guidance.